andrea-vezzosi/nwkpy/README.md

 # 1 How to install nwkpy
 ## 1.1 Download anaconda3

-This website provides everything you need to know on how to install anaconda: [text](https://docs.anaconda.com/free/anaconda/install/#) my modification to the readme file
+This website provides everything you need to know on how to install anaconda: https://docs.anaconda.com/free/anaconda/install/#

+As an alternative, you can install Miniconda in your Unix environment.
+Here is the flow:

 ## 1.2 Create your conda environment and install nwkpy
 Use the following command to create your own environment